Katherine Boyle (venture capitalist): Work with Andreessen Horowitz

 Boyle departed General Catalyst in late 2021, and joined Andreessen Horowitz shortly afterwards.
 Margaux MacColl, writing for The Information, reported that Boyle's move to Andreessen Horowitz was motivated by her disagreement with General Catalyst's unwillingness to invest in automatic license-plate recognition company Flock Safety.

 In early 2022, Boyle was appointed as a general partner at Andreessen Horowitz.
 She leads its "American Dynamism" fund alongside Ulevitch.
 Much like her earlier work, the American Dynamism fund invests in technology startups in the defense, education, and infrastructure markets.
 The firm announced an additional investment of $600 million in the American Dynamism fund in 2024.
+According to Fortune, Boyle, who "runs the arm of a16z that invests in aerospace, defense, and infrastructure", is a co-founder of the American Dynamism fund.

 Boyle joined the board of directors of the Mercatus Center at George Mason University in 2023, and also serves on the board of Anduril.